Spain Park racks up 492 yards in opening-night win - Shelby County Reporter

 Pierson Cole led the 1-0 Jaguars at the receiver position with 71 yards on four receptions, while Spencer added two catches for 36 yards and a touchdown.

 Defensively, Brian Alston and Jack Kendrick both had a tackle for loss, while Kendrick and Ethan Gutowski led the team with 4.5 tackles in the win.
+Kendrick also added key interception in the game to help the Jaguars hold momentum in the second half.

 Evangel shuts out Meadowview in 11-man win